adityakamble49/gofun-app/README.md

 2. Download GoFun-Client from [GoFun-Client](https://github.com/AkshayChordiya/GoFun-Client)
 3. Register using GoFun app
 4. Run install.bat from GoFun-Client and login with same credentials
+5. Go Fun will take care of rest :hourglass:

 --------------------